bertilmuth/being/README.md

 * `findByIdRequest(...)` and `findAllRequest(...)` to a GET request

 ## Sending requests
-In the PATCH and POST requests, use JSON to represent the commands.
+In POST requests (for creating) and PATCH requests (for updating), use JSON to represent the commands.

-Here are some example commands, together with example reponses from the server:
+Here are some example commands, together with example reponses from the server.
+NOTE: On Windows 10 systems, use `curl.exe` instead of `curl`.

 Create a greeting for Joe:
 `curl -i -X POST -H "Content-Type: application/json" -d '{"personName":"Joe"}' http://localhost:8081/greetings`